-Holt Elementary School's student population of 543 students has stayed relatively flat over five school years.
+Holt Elementary School's student population of 460 students has declined by 16% over five school years.

 Total Classroom Teachers